punkave/jquery-selective/README.md

 Implementing propagation on the server side is, of course, up to you.

 ## Changelog

+1.0.0: introduced the `incomplete` option to the `get` command.
+This saves users from the hassle of remembering to press "enter" when they are only adding one new item to the list.

+Also declared jQuery Selective version 1.0.0 stable, since things have been quiet and happy for a while.

 0.1.17: key identifiers accepted as well as keycodes for the `addKeyCodes` option.
 This is much more i18n friendly.
 Thanks to Danny Povolotski.